scottdorman/scottdorman.github.io/blogtegrity.md

 -----

-This is a statement about the integrity of this blog or its “blogtegrity”.
+This is a statement about the integrity of this blog or its "blogtegrity".
 I saw this idea on [Phil Haack's blog](http://haacked.com/) and liked it, so I'm borrowing the concept and applying it my blog as well.

 Simply put, this is a promise that any content of this blog under my control